wiseman-timelord/Llama2Sytax-GGML/README.md

 =========================================================================================

                                        Defaults:

+ TEST_CONTENT_LARGE = Your name is Mr. Llama, your role is Chatbot to Human.
+You are at half-way up a mountain, where you and Human are present, and Human has just stated, Hello I though I'd go up the mountain for a while, fancy meeting you here, how are you doing today?, to you.
+Your task is, in one sentence, to respond to Humans's statement, in a method that are in context with, your emotional state being Indifferent, as well as the recent events are that, The conversation Started.

-     TEST_CONTENT = Hello Mr. Llama, nice to see you, care to shoot the breeze?!!
+ TEST_CONTENT_DEFAULT_SMALL = Hello Mr. Llama, nice to see you, care to shoot the breeze?!!

       TEMPERATURE = 0.5
    CONTEXT_LENGTH = 4096

- Enter a TEST_CONTENT or Blank for Default or 'exit' to Quit:

- Enter a TEMPERATURE or Blank for Default or 'exit' to Quit:
+            CORES = 18

- Enter a CONTEXT_LENGTH or Blank for Default or 'exit' to Quit:
+ Type prompt, or "large"/Blank for Large/Small Default or 'exit' to Quit:

- Searching for Json...
- Model Json Found.
- Searching for models...
- Model used: llama2_7b_chat_uncensored.ggmlv3.q2_K
- Context used: 4096

- Initialising, be patient...
-llama.cpp: loading model from ./models/llama2_7b_chat_uncensored.ggmlv3.q2_K.bin
-llama_model_load_internal: format     = ggjt v3 (latest)
-llama_model_load_internal: n_ctx      = 4096
-llama_model_load_internal: ftype      = 10 (mostly Q2_K)
-llama_model_load_internal: model size = 7B
-llama_model_load_internal: mem required  = 4525.64 MB (+ 1026.00 MB per state)

 ```
 The results are saved to the "./data/output.log", here's a snippet with 1-3 of 26...